Eden Sassoon Slammed By Kim Richards: ‘RHOBH’ Star Furious With Rumors

 A photo posted by I Am AWAKE #edensLoveStory (@edensassoon) on

 “Sound familiar?
 Take notes from this..
-Lisa Rinna & Eden,” Kim Richards tweeted over the weekend, while sharing a gif of Erika Girardi reading her lines at the CBS studios with Eileen, saying, “Instead of focusing on my life why don’t you actually get one of your own?”
+Lisa Rinna & Eden,” Kim Richards tweeted over the weekend, while sharing a GIF of Erika Girardi reading her lines at the CBS studios with Eileen, saying, “Instead of focusing on my life why don’t you actually get one of your own?”

-“Your a grown women, why not focus on yourself and your family rather than tweeting about high school drama???” one person wrote back to Kim, sharing that Richards should focus on what’s really important, to which Richards replied, “This is Hardly high school drama!!
+“Your a grown women, why not focus on yourself and your family rather than tweeting about high school drama???” one person wrote back to Kim, sharing that Richards should focus on what’s really important.

+Richards replied, “This is Hardly high school drama!!
 These are grown women!!
 This is MY LIFE that they are spreading horrible lies about me!”

-Of course, Richards hadn’t been filming The Real Housewives of Beverly Hillsfull-time for a couple of years and she has been focusing on her family, her sobriety and grieving the loss of her ex-husband, Monty.
+Of course, Richards hadn’t been filming The Real Housewives of Beverly Hills full-time for a couple of years, and she has been focusing on her family, her sobriety, and grieving the loss of her ex-husband, Monty.
 So when Rinna decided to say that Kim was close to death on this season of the show, Eden Sassoon immediately felt that she had to help.
 And some viewers felt that Sassoon had been misguided by her co-star.

-“Lisa Rinna, you literally told Eden Sassoon that Kim Richards was near dying. she runs with it & now you wanna pretend ur not friends? #Phony,” one person wrote to Lisa, tagging both Kim and Eden in the tweet, to which Richards replied, “Lisa’s apologies r fake & not sincere/ two faced lies & Eden running w/ horrible rumor! & nice to my face.”
+“Lisa Rinna, you literally told Eden Sassoon that Kim Richards was near dying. she runs with it & now you wanna pretend ur not friends? #Phony,” one person wrote to Lisa, tagging both Kim and Eden in the tweet.

+Richards replied, “Lisa’s apologies r fake & not sincere/ two faced lies & Eden running w/ horrible rumor! & nice to my face.”

 Hands going up, someone deserves it ????ohh I wonder who !?
 TOMORROW NIGHT #RHOBH then me @afterbuzztv #RealTalk ????????♀️ its #Sassoon talk! #EdensLoveStory ???? wait for it …. ! #Sober #lifeat43 #truth #milf mom in love with fitness #pilates #giveback and more THE #MOON AROUND MY NECK @lovearoundtheneck